Downlink Performance of Superimposed Pilots in Massive MIMO systems: Conclusion

 \section{Conclusion}

-We have shown that superimposed pilots offer a significantly better MSE and DL performance than time-multiplexed pilots, thereby reinforcing our claim that superimposed pilots are a superior alternative to time-multiplexed time-multiplexed pilots for mitigating pilot contamination in massive MIMO systems.
+We have shown that SPs offer a significantly better asymptotic MSE and DL performance than RPs.
 This improvement is attributed to utilizing the array gain of the antenna for reducing the fraction of UL power allocated to data in favor of allocating a larger fraction of power for pilot transmission.
-When the number of users in the system is close to the number of symbols in the UL time slot, superimposed pilots are also shown to offer superior performance in the DL.
-However, to maintain superiority over time-multiplexed pilots in the UL, iterative methods for channel estimation are required to remove the self-interference inherent in superimposed pilots.

-While superimposed pilots are superior in scenarios with high-pilot contamination, i.e., when the users are at the cell edge it is observed that time-multiplexed pilots are expectedly better in scenarios with low pilot contamination.
-In order to improve the robustness of the channel estimate with respect to the user location, we have expanded on the idea of the hybrid system introduced in Part I \cite{upadhya2016superimposed} and have proposed a greedy algorithm that decides whether a user transmits a time-multiplexed or a superimposed pilot based on the interference caused by that user in the UL and DL.
-It is shown by simulation that the hybrid system offers a higher throughput with better BER performance when compared to a system that uses only time-multiplexed or superimposed pilots. \appendices
+We have also shown that staggered pilots are a particular case of SPs and therefore, offer a DL performance similar to that of SPs, while offering the same UL spectral and energy efficiency as RPs.
+Furthermore, we have shown that higher asymptotic DL throughput offered by SPs and staggered pilots are at the same or lower UL transmission overhead than RPs.
+We have also extended the hybrid system to partition the users into two disjoint sets of users that use RPs and SPs by minimizing both the UL and DL interference.
+We show, by means of simulation, that the hybrid system offers a higher throughput than when only RPs or SPs are employed.